Preparing for an Independent Medical Examination (IME) in NY

 - Don’t be disrespectful or waste the doctor’s time.

-Talk to a Lawyer Now About Your Case
+Talk to an Experienced Lawyer About Your Case

-If you have been injured and you need to undergo an IME, talk with The Tadchiev Law Firm, P.C., today.
+If you have been injured in an accident in Queens and you need to undergo an IME, talk with The Tadchiev Law Firm, P.C., today.
 Our firm helps people who have suffered injuries.
 We are ready to stand up for you.
 We will take the stress off you by building your claim, advising you on how to prepare for your IME, and aggressively advocating for your recovery.
 From start to finish, we will provide personalized service and one-on-one attention.

 After an injury, focus on your health and let us fight for the compensation you deserve.
 Call us today for your free consultation.